 If you’re not planning to touch your money for a year and believe the benefits of a 1-year CD are more attractive than the yield associated with a liquid savings account, then it’s a good time to consider getting a 1-year CD.
 And if you’re constantly dipping into your savings, a 1-year CD could help you save more money.

-Today’s top nationally widely available 1-year CD pays 0.65 percent APY.
-That’s not enough to retire on, but it’s a good vehicle to meet short-term financial obligations (like saving for a down payment on a mortgage) that can let your money grow near the rate of inflation without having to worry about missing out on better deals that arrive after you invest.
+Today’s top nationally widely available 1-year CD pays 0.7 percent APY.
+That’s not enough to retire on, but it’s a good vehicle to meet short-term financial obligations (like saving for a down payment on a house) that can let your money grow near the rate of inflation without having to worry about missing out on better deals that arrive after you invest.

 How CD rates work